slekkala1/Crane/REPORT.md

 to all servers that hold the chunks of a particular sdfsfile.

 All SDFS operations and commands use google protocol buffers to send and receive messages and are done using TCP connection.

+(i) re-replication time and bandwidth upon a failure (you can measure for a 20 MB file);
+4 data points for replication time for one failure 70,67,66,63 ms, average is 66.5 ms bandwidth 300 Mbps on average

+ii) My design is master-less.

+iii) times to read and write one file of size 20 MB
+4 data points for 20 MB file
+write takes time 360,415,335 and 416 ms read takes 212,217, 214 and 276 ms
+write takes more time than read because replication is also included.
+Given that three replicas need to be written to 3 different machines via active replication, the time taken is not significantly greater than the time taken to read.

 Gossip protocol
 ---------------